 The center is free to visit and features a range of vehicles, from old classics to million-dollar supercars.
 Most of the collection is made up of automobiles from the 1950s through the 1980s and is all in impeccable condition.
 Feel free to walk around to ooh and awe, but you may be tempted to open your wallet, too!

 Classic Remise’s restaurant isn’t anything to scoff at, either.
 Restaurant Mezzomar offers fresh Mediterranean cuisine at an affordable price and with an unbeatable view of the car collection.
-The restaurant features an extensive menu of pasta and pizza with appetizers, fresh salads, and Italian delicacies as well.
+The restaurant also features an extensive menu of pasta and pizza with appetizers, fresh salads, and Italian delicacies.

 The Classic Remise Düsseldorf is free to visit and is open daily.
 The center, a converted warehouse, also doubles as an event venue.
-It’s a bit outside of the city center but is easily accessible on the U-Bahn and by bus.
+It’s outside the city center but easily accessible on the U-Bahn and by bus.

 See Related: Best Museums in Germany